derinmetcalfe/quantblazor/readme.md

 These optimisations include:

-1. **Backward Induction and Memory Swap (BinomialTreeModel)** Using backward induction and swapping arrays minimizes memory usage.
+1. **Backward Induction and Memory Swap (BinomialTreeModel)** Using backward induction and swapping arrays minimises memory usage.
 Only the current and previous layers are kept in memory, reducing memory requirements to two arrays, enhancing performance during option pricing calculations.

 2. **Parallelism in Monte Carlo Simulation (MonteCarloModel)** Parallelised the Monte Carlo simulations allows for concurrent execution, improving performance on multi-core processors.
 Each simulation runs in parallel threads, speeding up the generation of stock price paths for large numbers of simulations.